dchoate119/SurfVAN/README.md

 ## Run the demo notebook

-For a demonstration of our pipeline, run the demo notebook [here] (src/SurfVAN_demo.ipynb)
+For a demonstration of our pipeline, run the demo notebook [here](./src/SurfVAN_demo.ipynb)

 ### Environment Setup